21 Best Things To Do In Valladolid, Mexico

 Admire the stalactites at Cenote Zací

 Visiting Cenote Zací makes for a great way to cool off when you’re exploring the sights of the city.
-The entrance is only 30 Mexican Pesos (that’s $1.50 USD), making it very affordable.
 And if you don’t want to swim, that’s ok: the viewing platform allows you to soak up the lush natural setting instead.

 Rio Lagartos